irons163/IRSticker-swift/README.md

     - Scale and move

 ## Install
+### Swift Package Manager
+- In Xcode, go to `File > Add Packages...`
+- Enter the repository URL.
+- Choose the `IRSticker-swift` package and add it to your target.

 ### Git
 - Git clone this project.
 - Copy this project into your own project.